aurelienlhx/laclasse/readme.md

 ## What is it ?

-This a simple class based on the simple javascript inheritance and enriched with a new approach inspired by Php class.
+This a simple class based on the simple javascript inheritance and enhanced with a new approach inspired by Php class object model.
-Create your own class with an easier synthax without care about what is from ```prototype``` and what is not.
+Create your own class with an easier synthax without care about the using of ```prototype```.
-Make available privates , publics and statics variables or methods for each class inheriting from the ```LaClasse``` base class.
+Make available private , public and static variables or methods for each class inheriting from ```LaClasse``` base class.

 ## How it's work ?

 ### Manual installation

 Download and extract the latest zip package from this repository and copy the files laclasse.js or laclasse.min.js into your project.
-Then include the file into yours <head>.
+Then include the file into your ```<head>```.

 ### Implements it

 ```LaClasse``` is an abstract class that can not be instantiated.
 But it provides an ```extend()``` method that allow you to extend it.

 #### Class definition

 ```
 LaClasse.extend(function Animal(){});
 var myAnimal = new Animal();